AAMergulhao/PHP-WebServices/README.md

-Webservices utilizando PHP e MySQL.
+Implementation of a CRUD using PHP and MySQL.